moj-analytical-services/writing_functions_in_r/README.md

 ### When you’ve copied and pasted two times

-There is a principle in software engineering called Don’t Repeat Yourself (DRY) - which basically states that you should avoid duplication wherever possible.
+There is a principle in software development called Don’t Repeat Yourself (DRY) - which basically states that you should avoid duplication wherever possible.
 A good rule of thumb is whenever you find you’ve used the same or similar code in three places, it’s time to